flutter/website/src/docs/get-started/codelab.md

   widget.
 In Flutter, almost everything is a widget, including alignment, padding, and layout.
-* The `Scaffold` widget, from the Material library, provides a default app bar, title, and a body property that holds the widget tree for the home screen.
+* The `Scaffold` widget, from the Material library, provides a default app bar, and a body property that holds the widget tree for the home screen.
 The widget subtree can be quite complex.
 * A widget’s main job is to provide a `build()` method